This Mexican-inspired Authentic Homemade Flour Tortilla Recipe uses lard, along with simple ingredients to make 16 perfectly sized tortillas.

 One Pot Cheesy Taco Skillet

-And, if you have any leftover tortillas, how about making a batch of One Pot Cheesy Taco Skillet.
+And, if you have any leftover flour tortillas, how about making a batch of One Pot Cheesy Taco Skillet.
 Everything goes into one pot and cooked together.
 A definite timesaver for busy families.

 Authentic Homemade Flour Tortillas Recipe with Lard